VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< speech big math>}}

-If you're being pedantic, this means that this website isn't technically part of the indieweb in full, as it doesn't post links out automatically, it only fetches replies via [webmentions](https://indieweb.org/Webmention) using [brid.gy](https://brid.gy). <a class="ptr">(1)</a>
+If you're being pedantic, this means that this website isn't technically part of the indieweb in full, as it doesn't post links out automatically, it only fetches replies via [webmentions](https://indieweb.org/Webmention) using [brid.gy](https://brid.gy). <footnote>Webmentions don't always use ActivityPub but often do.
+This is enough into the weeds that I don't know all the details.
+If you do and want to submit something explaining it on this page it would be welcome.</footnote>

 {{< /speech >}}